PointOptics is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 The main reason for boresighting the rifle is to “get on the paper” with the first initial shot and adjust from there.
 Bore sighting is not a final means of zeroing a rifle.

-Begin by ensuring your rifle is stable and on a flat surface, this should be done by using a specifically designed gun vice.
+Begin by ensuring your rifle is stable and on a flat surface.
+This should be done by using a specifically designed gun vice.
 Once the rifle is secured, remove the bolt and all ammunition.
 Safety is always a priority.

 Place a target in front of the rifle at 25-yards.
 Targets that are bright in color and have an obvious bullseye will make them easier to see.